 Trish: No totally, oh that’s great, that’s been really really helpful.
 Now before we go I know that you do lots of other procedures, so I thought just very quickly, so you do facial treatments as well?
 Injectables?

 Dr Lim: Yes, we do injectables, and do the liquid face lift, with injectables.
-Yes, definitely, and then of course what we call the neuro modulators now – neuro toxins, like Botox, xeomin, and dysport, and all these other things, yes we do that.
+Yes, definitely, and then of course what we call the neuro modulators now – neuro toxins, like Anti-wrinkle injections, xeomin, and dysport, and all these other things, yes we do that.
 I do PRP as well, so one of these days we can talk about that and we can talk about liquid face lift as well because I teach that as well.

 Trish: Oh fantastic, that’d be great, well I’ll look forward to our next chat, so thank you so much for being with us today.

 Dr Lim: Hopefully we’ll get a chance to talk again on any other aspects of liposuction, particularly we can concentrate on certain areas – what areas can be done, we do breast reduction, we do chin, we do whatever it is we can talk about each individual procedure then, because today we are concentrating on a general aspect of liposuction.

 Trish: Yeah, well good to know anyway, you can get your chin done, you can get where else?